Safety Margins: Calculating Real-World Load for Carbon Rigs

 Static vs. Dynamic Load

-• Static Load: The weight a support can hold while perfectly still in a controlled environment.
+• Static Load: The weight a support can hold while stationary in a controlled environment.

-• Dynamic Load: The force exerted when you pan, tilt, or move the rig.
-A 5kg camera can exert forces equivalent to 15kg during a rapid whip-pan or if the tripod is bumped.
+• Dynamic Load: The peak force exerted during movement (panning, tilting, or transport).
+A 5kg camera can exert forces equivalent to 15kg during a rapid whip-pan or accidental impact.

 The Physics of Torque: Why Leverage is the Real Enemy

-To understand the strain on your gear (and your body), we modeled a documentary cinematographer using a 4.2kg cinema rig with an extended monitor arm.
+To illustrate the strain on both the hardware and the operator, we modeled a documentary setup using a 4.2kg cinema rig with an accessory arm.

 The Formula: Torque ($\tau$) = Mass ($m$) $\times$ Gravity ($g$) $\times$ Lever Arm Distance ($L$)